nicholassam6425/balatro-mods/README.md

 i.e Misprint's config is `{extra = {max = 23, min = 0}}`.
 The following are variables in config that are NOT in extra.

 Personally, I would suggest using `config.extra` almost every time.
-It's more intuitive to use.
+It's more intuitive to use, and sometimes using the keys listed below sometimes just... dont get loaded into `card.ability` correctly.
+Worse case, you can use `card.config.center.config` to directly access the table that gets loaded into `card.ability`, but messing with these may end up changing values on copies of the card.

 - `mult`: int: multiplier additive bonus
 - `extra`: table: put anything else you want in here